eggs-benny/CV/README.md

 ## SKILLS

 #### Fast Learner
+_During my career_, having not worked in social media before, and working in-house at [giffgaff](giffgaff) (a UK telco) I was tasked with improving their lead generating social adverts.
+I quickly taught myself how the back-end of Facebook & Instagram's ad platforms worked (i.e. how to plan & buy ads), as well as using online resources and Facebook workshops on how to create stand-out creative.
+The new ads achieved best in class results that year, based on Facebook's benchmarks.

 _As a developer_, I went from almost no coding experience to working with APIs with Ruby in just 8 weeks.
 I then translated this knowledge to become similarly proficient in Javascript in just an additional 2 weeks.
 Over the recent Christmas break, I self-taught myself TypeScript.

-_During my career_, having not worked in social media before, and working in-house at giffgaff (a UK telco) I was tasked with improving their lead generating social adverts.
-I quickly taught myself how the back-end of Facebook & Instagram's ad platforms worked (i.e. how to plan & buy ads), as well as using online resources and Facebook workshops on how to create stand-out creative.
-The new ads achieved best in class results that year, based on Facebook's benchmarks.

-#### Well-rounded project management
+#### Well-rounded communicator, team leader & project manager
-_During my career_, I headed up AAMI's sponsorships at Ogilvy Melbourne, notably their annual, multi-million dollar sponsorship of the AFL (Aussie Rules Football).
+_During my career_, I headed up AAMI insurance's sponsorships at [Ogilvy Melbourne](ogilvy-melbourne), notably their annual, multi-million dollar sponsorship of the AFL (Aussie Rules Football).
 This role required delicate and collaborative management skills to navigate layers of stakeholders via our client & agency 'village', the broadcaster & the league itself to ensure our creative vision was being delivered whilst still hitting their goals.
 2021 was our most effective season to date, elevating AAMI's presence to become synonymous with the footy.

-_As a developer_, during all projects, but especially in the final project, I worked with my team using an Agile approach, which gave us the flexibility to adapt the project as we hit blockages, and change team resourcing to ensure the most important features were delivered.
+_As a developer_, during all projects, but especially in the [grumblebook](https://github.com/eggs-benny/grumbleBook---an-acebook-facebook-clone) project, I ensured our team stuck to the Agile approach.
+This gave us the flexibility to adapt the project as we hit blockages, and I pushed for changing team resourcing to ensure the most important features were delivered and production ready.

 #### Creating Business Efficiency
-In leading AAMI insurance’s social media advertising, I spear-headed a move away from high-churn, low-impact content to a quarterly briefing approach, and a judgement criteria, ensuring campaigns delivered against their overarching KPIs.
-This created better value for my clients, fewer, more interesting projects for my creative teams to work on (thus reducing team impact and fatigue) and more enjoyable content for our audience.
+_During my career_, In leading [AAMI insurance’s](ogilvy-melbourne) social media advertising, I spear-headed a move away from high-churn, low-impact content to a quarterly briefing approach, and a judgement criteria, ensuring campaigns delivered against their overarching KPIs.
+This created better value for my clients, fewer, more interesting projects for my creative teams to work on (reducing team impact and fatigue) and more enjoyable content for our audience.
 Over the 3 years I worked on the brand, the results improved significantly year on year, ending with very high-scoring nationwide & sector-leading results.

+_As a developer_, whilst I haven't had a chance to test out my business efficiency yet, I've already found that my desire for simplicity means I have an eye for developing efficient programs.
+This can been demonstrated in how I approached and simplified the [Gilded Rose](https://github.com/eggs-benny/GildedRose-Refactoring-Kata) kata.

 #### Delivering Innovation
 _During my career_, notably at The Outfit, I have had a demonstrable interest in delivering innovative campaigns.
-Whether it's creating live stunts in TV ad-breaks for [Assassin's Creed](https://www.youtube.com/watch?v=p87bJx5Dxzo) or [Cannes award-winning](https://www.adnews.com.au/news/gold-lion-for-ogilvy-australia), data-driven road safety campaigns to reduce driver fatigue, I've been drawn to anything that's new & challenging.
+Whether it's creating live stunts in TV ad-breaks for [Assassin's Creed](https://www.youtube.com/watch?v=p87bJx5Dxzo) or [Cannes Gold award-winning](https://www.adnews.com.au/news/gold-lion-for-ogilvy-australia), data-driven road safety campaigns to reduce driver fatigue, I've been drawn to anything that's new & challenging.
 Whilst rewarding, these projects require single-minded dedication and demand the most of my organizational, problem-solving skillset to tackle challenges that don't have a pre-existing path.

-_As a developer_, in our final project at Makers, we wanted to build something innovative.
-We therefore developed Votewatch, an app that gives the user the ability to see how their MP votes in the House of Commons, using the Commons API.
-This was the first time Makers students had created an app like this or used the HoC API.
+_As a developer_, in our final project at Makers, I wanted to build something different from what we'd seen before.
+With the group aligned, we therefore developed Votewatch, an app that gives the user the ability to see how their MP votes in the House of Commons, using the Commons API.
+This was the first time Makers students had created an app like this or used this particular API.
+I also ensured that we pitched our presentation differently to our teams; as a product launch, rather than a project re-cap.

 #### Calm head & empathetic presence
 _During my career_ both as a freelancer, but also in other roles, I had to hit the ground running with new clients to quickly gain an in-depth understanding of the challenges their businesses faced, what problems needed to be solved and the culture that needed to shift.
-I have a reputation as "the client whisperer" due to my calm and reassuring presence, and for quickly developing trusting relationships with my clients & colleagues in order to deliver interesting work while also beating business KPIs.
+I have a reputation as _"the client whisperer"_ due to my calm and reassuring presence, and for quickly developing trusting relationships with my clients & colleagues in order to deliver interesting work while also beating business KPIs.

-_As a developer_, in the last days of our final project at Makers, behind schedule and with several large features still to be to be included in our beta, I became the team's 'merge master'.
+_As a developer_, towards the end of our final project at Makers, behind schedule and with several large features still to be to be included in our beta, I took the reins as the team's _'merge master'_.
 Drawing on a decade of tight-deadlines, I knew that by keeping everyone calm and taking a systematic approach to merging, we would ensure all features worked.
-Despite an early-hours finish, we got the app working and a presentation written, ready to [show off](https://youtu.be/jNPUt79UpsA?t=134) the next day.
+Despite an early-hours finish, a team-mate & I got the app working, as well as writing the presentation, ready to [show off](https://youtu.be/jNPUt79UpsA?t=134) the next day.

 ## EXPERIENCE

 #### Makers Academy (August 2022 - December 2022)
-A selective 16-week bootcamp, one of the best in Europe with a 10% acceptance rate; designed to make students oven-ready for junior dev roles.
+A selective 16-week bootcamp, one of the best in Europe with a 10% acceptance rate; designed to make students job ready for junior dev roles.

-##### Hard skills
+##### Skills developed
 - **Test Driven Development:** Learning TDD means I will approach code scientifically & behaviour-first, using integration and unit testing.
 Testing experience using RSpec, Jest & Cypress.
 - **OOD & SOLID principles:** To ensure our code was clean, readable & easier to debug and refactor ([example](https://github.com/eggs-benny/bank_tech_test)).
-- **Databases:** Building databases and Create, Read, Update & Delete data using Postman, Postgresql, MongoDB & Ruby ORM.
+- **Databases:** Building databases and Create, Read, Update & Delete data using Postman, Postgresql, Sequelize, MongoDB & Ruby ORM.
 - **APIs:** Leveraging existing APIs (such as the Guardian or House of Commons) to power apps & webapps we built, as well as learning how to set up our own APIs.
 - **Full-stack environment:** We learnt to build both solo and group projects with functional front and back ends using stacks such as [MERN] [https://github.com/eggs-benny/grumbleBook---an-acebook-facebook-clone] & [SERN] [https://github.com/tomallens/votewatch].

-##### Soft Skills
 - **Language agnostic approach:** Although we developed in Ruby & Javascript to a high standard, plus a supporting tech stack, we were also shown how to self-learn new languages and frameworks in short timescales.
 - **Agile:** Developing & practising an Agile workflow on team projects using in-depth planning (e.g. Excalidraw), tickets (Trello), sprints, retros (Miro), daily standups and learning to adapt a project with time.
 - **Goal-directed learning:** Learning _how_ to learn was the actually most important lesson from this course.
 Setting goals, monitoring progress (in daily stand-ups) & reflecting (in weekly retros) made this learning experience efficient, enjoyable & effective.